santoriggio/react-native-components/README.md

+# NOT STABLE

+This library is currently under development and testing, and it is not recommended for production use

 # react-native-components

 react-native-components is a collection of reusable components for building mobile applications using React Native.
 This package provides a set of ready-to-use UI components that can be easily integrated into your React Native projects.